STRATA

 Artists

-Aldo Aliprandi (Sound), Marianna Andrigo (Movement), Andreas Bauer Kanabas (Classical bass), Anguezomo Mba Bikoro (Performance), Giorgia De Santi (Performance), Francesca Fini (Performance & Digital animation), Nicola Fornoni (Performance), La Saúla / La Pocha Nostra (Performance), Stephan Knies (Viola), Fenia Kotsopoulou (Dance, Visuals), Boris Nieslony (Performance), Ralf Peters (Voice art), Enok Ripley (Performance), Sara Simeoni (Dance), Marcel Sparmann (Performance), VestAndPage (Performance), Susanne Weins (Voice art), PYUR (Music), Woob (Music).
+Aldo Aliprandi (Sound), Marianna Andrigo (Movement), Andreas Bauer Kanabas (Bass), Anguezomo Mba Bikoro (Performance), Giorgia De Santi (Performance), Francesca Fini (Performance), Nicola Fornoni (Performance), La Saula (Performance), Stephan Knies (Violin), Fenia Kotsopoulou (Movement), Boris Nieslony (Performance), Ralf Peters (Voice art), Enok Ripley (Performance), Sara Simeoni (Dance), Marcel Sparmann (Performance), VestAndPage (Performance), Susanne Weins (Voice art), PYUR (Music), Woob (Music).

 Scientific contributors

-Dr Nicolas Conard, PhD, Dr Stefanie Kölbl, Kurt Wehrberger M.A., Dr Guido Bataille, Johannes Wittmann M.A., Barbara Spreer M.A., Dr Bernhard Stumpfhaus, Rudolf Walter M.A.
+Nicolas Conard, Stefanie Kölbl, Kurt Wehrberger, Guido Bataille, Johannes Wittmann, Barbara Spreer, Bernhard Stumpfhaus, Rudolf Walter.

 A VestAndPage production, Germany, 2021/24